 Akshat Sharma presenting Keynote: BizTalk Server 2013 and Future Vision

-Finally, between 11:30 am and 1:30 pm all speakers arrived and Akshat Sharma, Program Manager in the BizTalk Product Team, that did a great session, was able to take the stage in the first session in the afternoon to present the Keynote about BizTalk Server 2013 and future vision.
-This presentation provided an overview to the audience of what’s the Microsoft Integration Strategy both on-premises and in the Cloud and an introduction to the future BizTalk Server Release in which he explained some of the core features that will be added to BizTalk Server 2013 and what to expect in the new Windows Azure BizTalk Services as well BizTalk IaaS (Infrastructure as a Service).
+Finally, between 11:30 am and 1:30 pm, all speakers arrived, and Akshat Sharma, Program Manager in the BizTalk Product Team, who did a great session, was able to take the stage in the first session in the afternoon to present the Keynote about BizTalk Server 2013 and future vision.
+This presentation provided an overview to the audience of what the Microsoft Integration Strategy is, both on-premises and in the Cloud and an introduction to the future BizTalk Server release in which he explained some of the core features that will be added to BizTalk Server 2013 and what to expect in the new Windows Azure BizTalk Services as well BizTalk IaaS (Infrastructure as a Service).

 Nino Crudele presenting BizTalk assessment and architecture review, strategies, methods, and troubleshooting